npgsql/doc/conceptual/EFCore.PG/modeling/generated-properties.md

 ## GUID/UUID Generation

-By default, for GUID key properties, a random GUID is generated client-side by the EF provider and sent to the database.
+By default, for GUID key properties, a GUID is generated client-side by the EF provider and sent to the database.
+From version 9.0 and onwards, these GUIDs are sequential (version 7), which are more optimized for database indexes (before version 9.0, these GUIDs were random).

-To generate GUID's client-side for non-key properties, configure them as follows:
+To have the provider generate GUIDs client-side for **non-key** properties, configure them as follows:

 ```c#
 protected override void OnModelCreating(ModelBuilder modelBuilder)